 “When can we see Hope and the baby?”
 Seth asked.

 “It’ll be later tonight before Hope wakes.
-And for now, I don’t want to
+And for now, I don’t

-is keeping an eye on her.”
+rocky start.
+Abigail is keeping an eye on her.”

 “We better get going,” Johnny stated as he wrapped an arm around

 Colleen’s shoulders.
 “If there’s anything you or Mark need, just

 let us know.”
 They picked up their sleeping twins and headed for

 Milly nodded and asked, “Thadd, what complications?”